-In the past, Garmin devices used movement - tracked by motion sensing accelerometers - and heart rate, using the built-in optical heart rate sensor, to analyse your sleep.
+Years ago, Garmin devices just used movement - tracked by motion-sensing accelerometers - and heart rate to analyze your sleep.

-- Changes in heart rate variability; a rise in HRV can indicate your body is in a stressful situation even when you’re asleep.
+- Changes in heart rate variability; a rise in HRV can indicate your body's response to stress

-Your ‘sleep clock’ is triggered to start when you get into bed and your heart rate drops to the levels the watch knows you sleep at.
-Based on your HRV this becomes more accurate the longer you wear the watch.
+Your ‘sleep clock’ is triggered to start when you are still and your heart rate drops to the levels the watch believes you sleep at.
+Based on your HRV, this becomes more accurate the longer you wear the watch.

 Other things that might affect the accuracy include stress, sleepwalking or if you’ve drunk alcohol, where your heart rate is raised and you’re potentially moving a lot.

-Each morning you get a full, nightly readout that reveals how much sleep you got in total, along with a breakdown of the time spent in different sleep stages: Deep, Light and REM and also the duration of any periods where you’re awake.
+Each morning, you get a full report that reveals how much sleep you got in total, along with a breakdown of the time spent in different sleep stages: Deep, Light and REM, and also the duration of any periods where you’re awake.

-Your data is presented in a timeline that shows you when you fall asleep and when you wake up rather than when you get into and out of bed.
-If you know there's an error here, you can manually edit these times in the Garmin Connect app and on the Garmin Connect web tools.
+Your sleep data is always presented in a timeline that shows when you fall asleep and when you wake up, rather than when you get into and out of bed.
+If you know there's an error here, you can manually edit these times in the Garmin Connect app, or on the Garmin Connect web tool.

-You also get a Movement timeline that shows your movement while you’re asleep and a Pulse Ox timeline that shows the level of oxygen in your blood or SpO2.
-An SpO2 that’s outside of the normal 95-100% range, and particularly below 90%, can be a sign of health issues, including sleep apnea.
+You also get a Movement timeline that shows your movement while you’re asleep - and a Pulse Ox timeline that shows the level of oxygen in your blood.

-On newer, top end Garmin watches, alongside stress and activity data, sleep stats now also feed into another metric called Body Battery.
-Body Battery is basically a score from 0-100 that represents how well recovered and energised you are at any given moment.
-After a decent night’s sleep you’re aiming for this body battery to be full.
+There's also Body Battery on certain devices, which is basically a score from 0-100 that represents how well recovered and energized you are at any given moment.
+After a decent night’s sleep, you’re aiming for this to be topped up to 100.

 How we test